 The Asahi Kasei Group launched a training program in fiscal 2009 to nurture the skills of maintenance personnel.
 We clarified the training principles for maintenance technicians, formulated a training curriculum for each individual based on these principles, and applied the PDCA cycle.
 Currently some 530 personnel are using this system to develop their skills.

-In fiscal 2014 we launched a new web-based system based on the experience gained.
+In fiscal 2014 we launched a new web-based system leveraging the experience gained.
 The new system tracks all training progress in a database that enables more efficient data entry and easier preparation of materials for training audits.
 Beginning in fiscal 2015, applications for classroom work are made via the website, and results of certifications acquired are managed online.

 Training for operational safety